Updated: Jun 25

 Confirmed cases fewer than Lyme, but up 3.5X in the States since 1950, case fatality rate approx 0.5-10% depending on bacterial species (at the high end, that's comparable to Botulism, Diphtheria, Legionnaires, and SARS)

 No known cases in Nova Scotia, though the bacteria is present in ticks here

-Symptoms similar to Lyme, plus increased risk of encephalitis and meningitis
+(In humans) Symptoms similar to Lyme, plus increased risk of encephalitis and meningitis

 Half of survivors have lasting permanent neurological problems, such as chronic pain, muscle wasting, and memory problems

 Confirmed cases fewer than Lyme (basically a handful every year), but up 16.5X in the States since 2008, case fatality rate averages around 10% depending on the year (again, that's bordering the uncomfortably high area on the fatality scale...)